Welcome to Historic Shepherdstown

 2. Washington Heritage Trail.
 (Submitted on May 26, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
-This page was last revised on May 26, 2017.
-This page originally submitted on May 26, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 87 times since then and 30 times this year.
+This page was last revised on March 16, 2021.
+It was originally submitted on May 26, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 195 times since then and 16 times this year.
 Photos: 1, 2. submitted on May 26, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+3. submitted on March 15, 2021, by Bradley Owen of Morgantown, West Virginia.